qrti/picoLog/README.md

 ```
 run python script and choose

-s sample            starts sampling, see also point Save Stop
+s sample            starts sampling, see also point Safe Stop
                     the standard LED on Pico will flash on every sample
                     to stop sampling press RESET on Pico
                     samples are written to flash every minute if interval is below one minute